benlansdell/dualbci/readme.txt

   Matlab.

 If MATLAB is started in the ./matlab directory then startup.m will automatically add the above ./function directories.
-Looks for Chronux in ~/matlab/chronux
+It will try to add the Chronux functions by adding ~/matlab/chronux to the path, and will try to add the .nev and .ns3 files to the path by looking in ./matlab/blackrock.

 See ./matlab/accessing_data.txt for information on the format of matlab, labview and BlackRock files